 Page Title / Blog Post Title

-For example, if I wrote a blog post entitled “17 Things SEO’s Do That Hurt Their Client’s Rankings” this would become the meta title of the page.
+For example, if I wrote a blog post entitled “The Ultimate Guide For The Perfect Anchor Text Distribution” this would become the meta title of the page.

 Here is an example in the real world from an article on Forbes: